 Support Philadelphia Republicans who will actually compete in the marketplace of ideas.
 There needs to be a place at the table for constructive, opposing views to stimulate new ways of thinking and doing, and to increase accountability for our elected officials.
 It is shameful that, until the very recent rise of Philly’s Working Families Party—who anyway run as Democrats—we’ve been a one party town for decades.

 Be a better citizen of your city, one small thing at a time.

 Have zero tolerance for corruption and unethical behavior.
-We have not one, but two indicted sitting City Councilmembers in the city of Philadelphia—one of whom, Bobby Henon, ran unopposed for reelection in 2019.
-Shame on the local Democratic party for allowing that to happen by not recruiting a competitor.
-But also, their colleagues on Council act as if it’s no big deal, and the rest of us carry on as if it’s a normal occurrence.
+We started the year with not one, but two indicted sitting City Councilmembers in the city of Philadelphia—one of whom, Bobby Henon, ran unopposed for reelection in 2019.
+We ended the year with Henon’s conviction on corruption charges—and still remaining in office.
+What’s worse: almost no elected officials in Philadelphia have called on him to resign or spoken out against his co-defendant, union boss John Dougherty.
+Shame on them all.
+But also, the rest of us carry on as if it’s a normal occurrence.
 It shouldn’t be normal.
 Haven’t we learned by now what normalizing allegations of unethical behavior can lead to?